 Treatment for alcoholism is the beginning of the healing process.
 Aftercare, which follows treatment, consists of ongoing therapy, 12 step meeting attendance, family support and change in nutritional habits, which all show to provide increased success rates.

 Silver Pines Treatment Center Understands the Struggles of Alcoholics

 If you or a loved one struggles with alcohol addiction, get treatment as soon as possible.
-At Silver Pines Treatment Center, we offer a safe and private environment for recovery.
+At Silver Pines Treatment Center, we offer a safe and private environment for alcohol addiction recovery.
 We have 16 beds for women and 28 beds for men.
 During you or your loved ones stay at Silver Pines, he or she will receive gender specific treatment to help them focus solely on recovery.